Deploying the IoE Module

 Earth anchors and guy wires

 Guy wires are required for stability if the mast is extended.
-If the mast is not extended, sandbags can be used to stailize the platform.
+If the mast is not extended, sandbags can be used to stabilize the platform.

 If you stand facing the door of the enclosure, one guy wire should be oriented directly away from you, one should be to your right, and the other to your left.
 Rotate the mast until the fins on the adapter are oriented that way.